Tagger-phile/py-iso3901/README.md

 2. _Why is the year kept as integer and not python `datetime` structure?_

    In ISRC standard, only the last 2 digit of year is available.
 It is easier to tell the actual year in some cases, but for years like '20', it is impossible to distinguish 1920 from 2020 via ISRC alone.
-Acoustic recording already existed during 1920 era.
+Acoustic recording already existed around 1900; and some ancient recordings are known to directly use recording year (20's) in ISRC, such as [Jimmie Rodgers'](https://open.spotify.com/album/6TXhBKNTITmOTWCbHaQKIG).

 3. _The "country code" `QM` is already known for use in United States, and `ZZ` reserved for International ISRC Agency, as described in various ISRC Bulletins.
 Is there any plan to add modern ISRC Registrant allocations and do a mapping between newer prefixes and countries?_